 "Why Am I So Depressed?"
-3 Relatable Reasons to Help You
+3 Relatable Answers You Need to Know

 And it deserves a serious response.